 Arm lift risks and safety information

-The choice to have plastic surgery is completely personal, and you will have to decide if the results will fulfill your goals and if the potential complications and risks of arm lift surgery
+The choice to have plastic surgery is completely personal, and you will have to decide if the results will fulfill your goals and if the potential complications and risks of arm lift surgery are acceptable.

 You will be asked to sign consent forms to ensure that you fully understand the procedure.